 4) The Frog

-Made of Ebony hardwood, the frog is known to have an unusual appearance among the different parts of the violin bow.
-Situated near the grip at the bow’s bottom part, the frog keeps the hair in place.
-One side of the frog is U-shaped while the other side is square-shaped.
-The frog is set against the stick and sits on it.
-It is stacked with wooden wedges and a system of the metal ferrule in order to hold the hair.
-In many instances, the frog is frequently adorned with a circle of silver on each side.
-Sometimes an abalone shell decorates it.
-The circle of silver is also known as the “eye.”
+Made of Ebony hardwood, the frog has an unusual appearance among the different violin bow parts.
+Located near the grip at the bow’s bottom, it keeps the hair in place.
+One side is U-shaped, and the other is square-shaped.
+The frog sits on the stick and is secured with wooden wedges and a metal ferrule system.
+Often, it features a silver circle, called the “eye,” and sometimes an abalone shell decorates it.

 Different Types of Materials & Woods Used to Violin Bows